Yiwei-Liao/iSAC/README.md

 # Reasoning over the Air: A Reasoning-based Implicit Semantic Communication Framework
-Generative adversarial imitation learning-based solution(G-RML) Different from traditional communication solutions, the source encoder of the proposed G-RML does not focus only on sending as much of the useful messages as possible; but, instead, it tries to guide the destination user to learn a reasoning mechanism to map any observed explicit semantics to the corresponding implicit semantics characterized by a set of possible reasoning paths involving the hidden entities and relations that are most relevant to the semantic meaning.
-By applying G-RML, we prove that the destination user can accurately imitate the reasoning process of the source user and automatically generate the reasoning paths following the same probability distribution as the expert paths.
-Compared to the traditional semantic communication solutions, our proposed G-RML requires much less communication and computational resources and scales well to the scenarios involving the communication of complex semantic meanings with a large number of concepts and relations.
+The Generative Adversarial Imitation Learning-based Solution (G-RML) represents a paradigmatic shift in semantic communication by introducing a novel source encoder.
+Unlike traditional models that focus on maximizing the transmission of explicit semantic messages, G-RML aims to facilitate a reasoning mechanism at the destination user's end.
+This mechanism enables the mapping of observed explicit semantics to their corresponding implicit semantics, guided by hidden entities and relationships.
+The primary objective is to ensure that the destination user can accurately imitate the source user's reasoning process, generating paths that follow the same probability distribution as expert paths.
+Employing Generative Adversarial Imitation Learning techniques, G-RML operates with reduced computational and communication resources and scales efficiently to complex semantic scenarios.
+Empirical validation substantiates its effectiveness, rendering it superior in resource utilization and semantic versatility compared to traditional solutions.
+This advancement positions G-RML as a groundbreaking approach in the field of semantic communication, with implications for future research and potential standardization in emerging 6G technologies.

 ## How to use the code
 #### 0. install the environment
 ```shell